The Legal Implications of Owning a Dog That Bites Someone

 Craven, Hoover, and Blazek P.C.

 Call Craven, Hoover, and Blazek P.C. at 317-881-2700 to file a dog bite injury claim in Indianapolis, Indiana.
-Licensed accident attorney, Daniel Craven, and his seasoned colleagues are eager to help you recover compensation for your damages.
 We offer free initial consultation and never collect lawyer fees unless we prevail for you.
 Call 317-881-2700 to speak with a friendly and knowledgeable personal injury lawyer in Indianapolis, IN today.